elmeriniemela/bachelor/NOTES.md

     * "Fama-French (1997) industry dummies (based on 48 industries) and a constant are also included in each regression."
     * This implies several regressions, but i did only one regression with multiple variables?

+* Should i try my luck with R?

 Econometrics notes: